 Defining Closure Psychology

-When a relationship ends, or when a loved one passes away, we often hear about the need for "closure."
-But what is closure anyway?
-The closure psychology definition is a person's desire for a direct answer to a question that, once answered, leaves no room for uncertainty.
-When we say a person has a "need" for closure, we're saying they're seeking the answers and resolution that they need to clear up any doubts they may have so they can move on.
+When a relationship ends or when a loved one passes away, we often hear about the need for "closure."
+But what does closure really mean?
+Psychologists think of closure as the desire for an answer that leaves no room for uncertainty.
+When we say a person has a need for closure, we're saying they're seeking the answers and resolution that they need to move on.

-When a person seeks closure, he or she is motivated by the benefits it can provide.
-For instance, the closure can give someone a feeling of control where there wasn't one before, and it can provide a stronger foundation on which the person can take action and move forward.
+People seeking closure are oten motivated by the benefits it can provide.
+For instance, closure can give someone a feeling of control where there wasn't one before, and it can provide a stronger foundation from which one can take action and move forward.
 The brain has a need for closure to process feelings.
 In principle, the absence of closure can ultimately disrupt mental processes because we naturally seek understanding and answers.

-According to experts in the field, a person's motivation for closure comes from two sources: the urgency tendency, which is the need to find closure as soon as possible, and the permanence tendency, which is the need to hold on to closure permanently, or for as long as possible.
-It is because of these tendencies that a person may jump to conclusions that aren't necessarily correct upon being presented with an initial answer that seems close to what would make them feel better.
+According to experts, a person's comes from two sources: the urgency tendency, which is the need to find closure as soon as possible, and the permanence tendency, which is the need to hold on to closure permanently, or for as long as possible.
+It is because of these motivated tendencies that a person may jump to conclusions that aren't necessarily correct or complete.
 This, in turn, can create bias.

-Biases are created when a person cherry-picks the information that would support the answer that they desire most, rather than what might actually be true.
+Biases are created when a person cherry-picks information that tends to support the answer that they desire most, rather than what might actually be true.
 It can create an image of a person or situation that is unnecessarily positive or negative.
-The person then forms a judgment based on the information he or she is sticking to, and that answers his or her question – even if, in actuality, it is nothing more than a coincidence.
-The person will feel a sense of closure and be able to move on from the situation, even if the conclusion reached is, in fact, incorrect but seemed logical enough in the end to a person so in need of closure.
+The person then forms a judgment based on that information that answers their question – even if it’s nothing more than a coincidence.
+The person can feel a sense of closure and be able to move on, even if the conclusion is incorrect.

 As can be expected, the intensity of a person's need for closure depends largely on their personality.
-For instance, someone with an intense need for closure is used to being in control and prefers things to go as planned or predicted.
-This person is distressed by the idea of uncertainty and tends to be more closed-minded.
-He or she believes that success depends on a person having the rules spelled out for them and there is a sense of order present in the process.
+People with intense needs for closure are often used to being in control and prefer life to go as planned.
+These people may feel distressed by the idea of uncertainty and tend to be more closed-minded.
+Their sense of safety and well-being often depends on structure and plans.

-Conversely, someone with a relatively low need for closure tends to be more creative and open-minded and is more willing to "go with the flow."
-These individuals may have already made up their minds about a situation, but they are always willing to consider the alternatives.
-These people are also more likely to enjoy spontaneous activities and keep friends who are, for the most part, unpredictable.
+Conversely, people with low needs for closure tend to be more creative and open-minded and are more willing to "go with the flow."
+These individuals may have already made up their minds about a situation, but they can remain willing to consider alternatives.
+They are also more likely to enjoy spontaneous activities and keep friends who are unpredictable.

 The Need For Closure Scale (NFCS)

 Some results of the NFCS may indicate people with a need to avoid closure.
-The need to avoid closure is born from a person's desire to avoid commitment.
-In other words, someone who is practicing avoidance of closure is seeking to avoid having specific questions answered.
-A person may avoid closure because he or she is afraid of the answers they might find.
-However, there is also the non-specific need to avoid closure, which is the fear of receiving the answer to a question, no matter whether the answer would have a positive or negative effect.
+The need to avoid closure is born from a person's desire to avoid commitment or confrontation.
+In other words, someone avoiding closure may not want certain questions answered.
+They might be afraid of what they'll learn.
+However, there is also the non-specific need to avoid closure, which is the fear of receiving the answer to a question, regardless of whether the answer would have a positive or negative effect.

 Why Closure Is Necessary For A Broken Relationship

-To achieve closure after a relationship ends, the person must be able to understand why the relationship ended and no longer feel any emotional attachment to, or pain and anger toward, his or her ex.
-Only when closure has been achieved can the person can go to form new and - and this is key - healthy relationships.
+To achieve closure after a relationship ends, you must be able to understand why the relationship ended and learn how to no longer feel any emotional attachment to or pain and anger toward the other person.
+When you achieve closure, you can better focus on forming new and healthy relationships, both with yourself and with others.

-When we receive closure, we then have the missing piece.
-We can restructure our stories by correcting any misunderstandings and filling in the gaps.
-However, when the other person refuses closure, all that is left are questions: "How could s/he do this to me?"
+When we receive closure, we can restructure our stories by correcting any misunderstandings and filling in the gaps.
+However, when the other person refuses to help provide closure, we’re often left with questions: "How could they do this to me?"
 "What could I have done differently?"
 "Were there signs along the way that I missed that something was wrong?"
 "How can I trust myself to do the right thing in future relationships?"

 How To Give Someone Closure